abhishekbhardwaj/react-url-query-parameter-store/readme.md

 - `scroll`: Control scrolling behavior (default: true)
 - `replace`: Replace the current history state instead of adding a new one (default: false).

-### `createUseQueryParam(schema, routerOptions?: SetRouterQueryParamsOptions)`
+### `createQueryParamStore(schema, routerOptions?: SetRouterQueryParamsOptions)`

-Creates a hook for managing a single query parameter.
+Creates hooks for managing query parameters.

 - `schema`: Zod schema for validating query parameters
 - `routerOptions`: (Optional) Default options for router.push/router.replace

-Returns a hook that provides:
+Returns an object with two hooks:
+- `useQueryParam`: Hook for managing a single query parameter
+- `useQueryParams`: Hook for managing multiple query parameters

+#### `useQueryParam(key, initialQuery?: ParsedUrlQuery)`

+Hook for managing a single query parameter.

+- `key`: The key of the query parameter to manage
+- `initialQuery`: (Optional) Initial query values, useful for server-side rendering

+Returns:
 - Current value of the parameter
 - Setter function for updating the parameter

-### `createUseQueryParams(schema, routerOptions?: SetRouterQueryParamsOptions)`
+#### `useQueryParams(initialQuery?: ParsedUrlQuery)`

-Creates a hook for managing multiple query parameters.
+Hook for managing multiple query parameters.

-- `schema`: Zod schema for validating query parameters
-- `routerOptions`: (Optional) Default options for router.push/replace
+- `initialQuery`: (Optional) Initial query values, useful for server-side rendering

-Returns a hook that provides:
+Returns:
 - Object containing all current query parameters
 - Setter function for updating multiple parameters